 - Sequel Series: The series takes place almost sixty years after the original film.

-- Setting Update: The new adventures takes place in modern day London.
+- Setting Update: The new adventures takes place in modern-day London.
 Even the iconic "Twilight Bark" is updated to become the "World Wide Woof" and is more of an internet parody.

-- Spell My Name with an "S": In the title, it is singular Dalmatian, not plural Dalmatians.
+- Spell My Name with an "S": The title is singular Dalmatian, not plural Dalmatians.

 - Tiny Guy, Huge Girl: Dylan is less than half the size of Portia, the poodle he has a crush on.
 He is likewise compared to Roxy, who had a crush on him in Perfect Match.

 - Toxic Friend Influence: All three wilds animals in the recurring cast (Fergus, Sid, and Big Fee) are this at least once.